 Making Smart Cities Inclusive

 Smart Cities incorporate information and communication technologies to improve the quality of government services and citizen welfare.
 A critical component to the success of Smart Cities is inclusivity, meaning that they provide affordable, accessible and equal opportunities while avoiding marginalization, discrimination and exclusion.
-Our team is working with Microsoft and local stakeholders to make Smart Cities like Boston more inclusive.
-By the end of the year, we will deliver a software solution for the blind and visually impaired.
+Our team worked with Microsoft and local stakeholders to make Smart Cities like Boston more inclusive.
+Previewing travel can be a key tool in anticipating navigation, yet there are few tools that enable this for persons with blindness or visual impairments.
+Microsoft's Cognitive Services enables the conversion of large amounts of information, such as StreetSide images, into a more accessible format.
+We built a prototype software solution that enables our users to virtually explore Boston, get a sense of the local landscape, and prepare themselves for their journey.

 Faculty Advisor